Good Luck America: Episodes

-Overview
+Series overview

-Season 1
+Season 1 (2016)

 Season 1 consists of election coverage with a range of well-known guests.
 The last episode of the season is devoted to an interview with President Barack Obama, who Hamby follows on the campaign trail.

-Season 2
+Season 2 (2017)

 The second season changes from focusing on the election to focusing on US politics.
 Description of the show in the app reads: "This United States is in a pretty weird place right now.
 Good Luck America has you covered."

 Midway through the season, poll questions were added.
 Typically at a clip featuring Hamby talking to the camera, the viewer is encouraged to "swipe up to vote" and is asked to answer questions about their opinions of political topics related to the episode.